On distributionally robust extreme value analysis: Generalized extreme value distributions

 \subsection{On model errors and robustness}

-For brevity, let $\Pg$ denote the probability measure corresponding to the distribution $G_{\gamma_0}(a_0x + b_0)$ calibrated in Step 2 of Algorithm \ref{ALGO-NAIVE-XP}.
-If the maxima $M_n$ is indeed distributed according to $\Pg,$ then

-in which case, the estimate returned by Algorithm \ref{ALGO-NAIVE-XP} is the desired quantile $F^{\leftarrow}(p).$ However, $\Pg(-\infty,x]$ is only an approximation of $P\{ M_n \leq x\},$ and the quality of the approximation is, in turn, dependent on the unknown distribution function $F$ (see \cite{MR2364939,MR2234156}).
-Therefore, in practice, one does not know the block-size $n$ for which the GEV model $\Pg$ well-approximates the distribution of $M_n.$ Even if a good choice of $n$ is known, one cannot often employ it in practice, because larger $n$ means smaller $m,$ and consequentially, the inferential errors could be large.
-In addition, as discussed in the Introduction, the estimate $x_p$ returned by Algorithm \ref{ALGO-NAIVE-XP} can only be taken as a lower bound of the actual quantile estimate due to the uncertainties in the choice of the model.
-Due to the arbitrariness in the estimation procedure and the nature of applications (calculating wind speeds for building sky-scrapers, building dykes for preventing floods, etc.), it is desirable to have, in addition, a data-driven procedure that yields a conservative upper bound for $x_p$ that is robust against model errors.
-To accomplish this, one can form a collection of competing probability models $\mathcal{P},$ all of which appear plausible as the distribution of $M_n$, and compute the maximum of $p^n$-th quantile over all the plausible models in $\mathcal{P}.$ This is indeed the objective of the forthcoming sections.
+After identifying a suitable GEV model $\Pg$ for the distribution of block maxima $M_n$, it is common to utilize the relationship $P\{ M_n \leq x\} = P\{ X \leq x\}^n,$ to compute a desired extreme quantile of $X.$ It is useful to remember that $\Pg(-\infty,x]$ is only an approximation for $P\{ M_n \leq x\},$ and the quality of the approximation is, in turn, dependent on the unknown distribution function $F$ (see \cite{MR2364939,MR2234156}).
+Therefore, in practice, one does not know the block-size $n$ for which the GEV model $\Pg$ well-approximates the distribution of $M_n.$ Even if a good choice of $n$ is known, one cannot often employ it in practice, because larger $n$ means smaller $m$, the number of blocks, and consequentially, the inferential errors could be large.
+Due to the arbitrariness in the estimation procedures and the nature of applications (calculating wind speeds for building sky-scrapers, building dykes for preventing floods, etc.), it is desirable to have, in addition, a data-driven procedure that yields a conservative upper bound for $x_p$ that is robust against model errors.
+To accomplish this, one can form a collection of competing probability models $\mathcal{P},$ all of which appear plausible as the distribution of $M_n$, and compute the maximum of $p^n$-th quantile over all the plausible models in $\mathcal{P}.$ This is indeed the objective of the sections that follow.